Dev-Kanani/C-Shell/README.md

 - **`main.c`**
   - Contains the main function that initializes the shell and handles user input and command execution.

+### Header Files

+- **`neonate.h`**
+  - Declares the functions and variables for handling the `neonate` command, which prints the PID of the most recent process created.

+- **`iman.h`**
+  - Contains the declarations for the `iMan` command, which fetches man pages from the internet using sockets.

+- **`aliases.h`**
+  - Defines structures and functions for managing command aliases, including dynamic creation and persistence through a `.myshrc` file.

+- **`ioredirect.h`**
+  - Declares functions for handling input/output redirection, ensuring that commands properly redirect their input and output as specified by the user.

 ## Compilation

 1. **Build the Project**